 |Age Group||Foreign-Born Population Share||Native-Born Population Share|

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
-North Dakota is currently home to almost 900 foreign-born entrepreneurs.
+North Dakota is currently home to more than 1,000 foreign-born entrepreneurs.
 Such business owners are creating real and meaningful economic opportunities to local, U.S.-born workers.

 |People employed by immigrant-owned firms||11,757|

-Nationally, immigrants earned $1.3 trillion in 2014 and contributed more than $104 billion in state and local taxes, as well as almost $224 billion in federal taxes.
-This left them with nearly $927 billion in spending power.
-Immigrants in North Dakota play an important role contributing to the state’s economy, both as consumers and taxpayers.
+Nationally, immigrants earned $1.4 trillion in 2016 and contributed more than $117 billion in state and local taxes, as well as almost $262 billion in federal taxes.
+This left them with more than $1.0 billion in spending power.
+Immigrants in North Dakota play an important role contributing to the state’s economy both as consumers and taxpayers.

 |Workforce Education||Foreign-Born Population||Native-Born Population|